yaahc/rustconf/rust-for-non-systems-programmers.md

 ---

 ## Type system
-### The Type System is Real, and it is Your Friend
+### The Type System is Big and Strong and Your Friend

-- Never see <code>AttributeError: 'NoneType' object has no attribute 'append'</code> ever again
+- Never see `AttributeError: 'NoneType' object has no attribute 'append'` ever again
 - Autocomplete works
 - Encode meaning in the types